RMI/steel-guidance/specs/technical_specification.md

 AbatementTechnology is the enumeration of low-carbon or abatement technologies used in the steel production process.

 #### 4.1.1.
 JSON Representation
-Each AbatementTechnology must be represented as a string
+Each AbatementTechnology must be represented as a string.

 ### 4.2.
 Data Type: BenchmarkingFootprint
 Contains information related to the benchmarking boundary.